How to Make Delicious Koki Corn (African Pudding) at Home

 Instructions

-Remove husk from corn and using a sharp knife, cut the kernels from the cob from top to bottom and gather the kernels with their juices in a large bowl.
+Remove the husk from the corn and, using a sharp knife, cut the kernels from the cob from top to bottom and gather the kernels with their juices in a large bowl.
 Use the back of a knife to scrape the residual corn from the cobs.
 Repeat with the remaining corn.
 Reserve the corn for later use.

 Using a food processor or blender, pulse the corn with 1 cup of water until it is coarsely ground.
 You do not want to puree the corn.